countpauper/countpauper/Angel/Design/Language Design.md

 ```

 ## functions with valance>1
-A function can have multiple arguments, separates by the collection operator `,`.
+A predicate can have multiple arguments, separates by the collection operator `,`.
 ```
 color(car, blue)
 color(car, green)?